pshop/p3_labyrinthe/README.md

 To run the game :

-- get python 3 https://www.python.org/ on this website and install it
+- get python 3.6.3 https://www.python.org/ on this website and install it
-- go clone the GitHub repo in your computer
+- clone the GitHub repo in your computer
-- create a virtual environment in the repository and activate it
+- create a virtual environment in the repository and activate it.
+Please use VENV rather than virtualenv.
 - install all the dependencies the game needs with: pip install -r requirements.txt
-- one its done you'll be able to run the game: for the text version run : app_macgyver_txt.py for the graphic version  : app_macgyver_gui.py
+- one its done you'll be able to run the game by running 'main.py'

 ENJOY